 View London Bus RV1 Route Map in a larger map

-For a traditional London bus experience, the famous old-style Routemaster buses, like the one pictured above, run on the central London sections of routes 9 and 15 every 15 minutes between 9.30am–6.30pm.
+For a traditional London bus experience, a famous old-style Routemaster bus, like the one pictured above, runs on route 15 between Trafalgar Square and Tower Hill (near the Tower of London) every 15 minutes between 9.30am–6.30pm.

 Image credit: Harry Vale